vitejs/vite/docs/guide/api-plugin.md

   - Filter and narrow down the affected module list so that the HMR is more accurate.

-  - Return an empty array and perform complete custom HRM handling by sending custom events to the client:
+  - Return an empty array and perform complete custom HMR handling by sending custom events to the client:

     ```js
     handleHotUpdate(file, mods, read, server) {